 Can I have an attic of usable living space?

 Sure.
-Even two entries and both from within a different part of your home (ie different module).
+Even two entries and both from within a different part of your home, ie a different module, if a MobyDream™.

 Can I have a porch?